Drawn to the Cross

-Welcome~ I’m Yuki Liang, the designer behind this website.
-Below is the story of my journey.
+Welcome.
+I’m Yuki Liang, the designer behind this website.
+This is where the story begins.

 I became a believer in 2024, yet long before I understood what the cross truly meant, I was already drawn to its form and structure.
 More than fifteen years ago, I created several paintings centered on the cross.
 At that time, I did not yet understand what it meant.
 I only sensed, vaguely, that this symbol helped me release something within myself — that it could carry something unspoken, something I could not yet name.

 The sketch shown here was drawn in 2009, when I was nineteen years old and had just entered university.
-One afternoon, lying on my bed in the dorm, I felt deeply restless and overwhelmed, unsure of what to do with myself.
+One afternoon, lying on my bed in my dorm room, I felt deeply restless and overwhelmed, unsure of what to do with myself.
 I picked up a pen and began to draw aimlessly on paper.
 Slowly, a cross emerged in the sky.

 The dense, tangled lines mirrored my thoughts — confused, heavy, and without direction.
 Yet unexpectedly, within that chaos, a sense of order caught my attention.
 The cross filled the sky — vast, weighty, and still — as if holding everything in place.
 Without fully understanding why, I followed that order — its structure and visual pull — and continued drawing.

-Looking back now, this sketch feels like a foreshadowing of my later journey: that within confusion, loss, and weight, there would be a steady power that would find me and give me new life.
+Looking back now, this sketch feels like a foreshadowing of my later journey—that within confusion, feeling lost, and weight, there would be a steady power that would find me and give me new life.

 The Purpose of This Website